zhengyili-ops/comp0034-tutorials/activities/week1/1-2-intro.md

 [Dash Bootstrap components](https://dash-bootstrap-components.opensource.faculty.ai/docs/components/layout/) supports the grid style design, with CSS styles to apply to rows and columns.

+Dash bootstrap components is recommended for the coursework.

 ### Inspiration from other apps

 Have a look at the examples of apps built with Dash.
 These may give you inspiration for the layout of your own app.